bostrot/telegram-support-bot/README.md

 ![js-google-style](https://img.shields.io/badge/code%20style-google-brightgreen.svg?style=for-the-badge)
 [![Documentation](https://img.shields.io/badge/DOCUMENTATION-WIKI-green?style=for-the-badge)](https://github.com/bostrot/telegram-support-bot/wiki)

-> TSB is a support bot for Telegram and Signal, using the [grammY Framework](https://grammy.dev/).
+> TSB is a support bot for Telegram and Signal.
 It lets users create tickets which will be sent to a staff group and can be answered by a reply.
 > Now also supports LLMs (e.g. OpenAI) to automatically assist users.

 <table>